-- Understand risks and mitigating strategies to adapt to a changing oil & gas environment
+- This course provides an understanding of risks and mitigating strategies to adapt to a changing Oil & Gas environment.

 - Upon completion of the course, the participants will be able to:

-- understand the different oil and gas prices scenario (including “Black Swan” scenario)
+- understand the different Oil & Gas prices scenario (including “Black Swan” scenario),

 Ways and means